osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

   - When using `LoopForever` the animation will work fine on the first trigger but start and end on the wrong frame.

-The slightly annoying but in this case bearable workaround is animating by hand which means creating a Sprite for every frame of the animation and fade it in and out with the delay according to its position within the animation.
+The slightly annoying but in this case bearable workaround is animating by hand.
+This means creating a Sprite for every frame of the animation and fading it in and out with the proper delay according to its position within the animation.
 If you understood how an animation works, this should be trivial to do.
 Refer to the tutorial on :term:`animation` if you have trouble.

 .. warning:: So we learned that you can't use triggers on animations if they are supposed to be displayed more than once.